alessandrosebastianelli/alessandrosebastianelli.github.io/_pages/about.md

   - /about.html
 ---

-Alessandro Sebastianelli received the degree (cum laude) in electronic engineering for automation and telecommunications from the [University of Sannio][sannio] where he also pursed the Ph.D. degree in Information Technologies for Engineering.

-His field of expertise covers remote sensing and satellite data analysis, artificial intelligence for earth observation and quantum computing.
-He coauthored a book and several articles to reputed journals and conferences for the sector of remote sensing.
-He received an IEEE award for one the best three theses in geoscience and remote sensing.

-He has been firstly a visiting researcher and later a research fellow at [ESA](ESRIN) [Φ-lab][Φ-lab].
-He has won an ESA OSIP proposal in August 2020.
-He is leading the working group on quantum computing for EO in the [QUEST][quest] [IEEE GRSSS][grss] technical committee.
+Alessandro Sebastianelli received the degree (cum laude) in Electronic Engineering for Automation and Telecommunications from the [University of Sannio][sannio] in 2019, where he also obtained the Ph.D. degree in Information Technologies for Engineering in 2022.
+His expertise covers remote sensing and satellite data analysis, artificial intelligence for Earth observation, and quantum computing.
+He has coauthored a book and numerous articles in reputed journals and international conferences in the field of remote sensing, receiving several awards for his contributions, including those related to health-focused research.
+He has also managed and chaired sessions at leading workshops and international conferences.
+He received an IEEE award for one of the best theses in geoscience and remote sensing.
+He served as a visiting researcher and later as a research fellow at the European Space Agency ([ESA](ESRIN) [Φ-lab][Φ-lab]) for a total of six years, until 2025, where he was responsible for both the research line and industrial activities on quantum computing for Earth observation.
+After a selective process, he was awarded ESA co-funding through the OSIP program to carry out research on AI-driven domain translation and data fusion for Earth observation applications.
+He also worked for a few months as an Earth Observation Engineer at Titan4, focusing on structural monitoring based on SAR and optical satellite data.
+He currently leads the QC4EO working group within the [QUEST][quest] [IEEE GRSSS][grss] Technical Committee.
+In 2025, he joined the Euro-Mediterranean Center on Climate Change ([CMCC][CMCC]) as a Junior Scientist in the [REMHI][REMHI] Division and PRESTO Unit.

 In his spare time he enjoys photography [instagram page][insta]/[photographer portfolio][photo].